How to Get Into Penn/Wharton – Admissions Data & Strategies

 To accomplish these goals we will touch on the following topics:

-- SAT, GPA, and class rank of accepted Penn applicants
+- SAT, ACT, GPA and class rank of accepted Penn applicants

 - Wharton undergraduate acceptance rate